hawka11/robot-disruptor/README.md

 To capture metrics / print position, turn these in [application.yml](./src/main/resources/config/application.yml)

-#Performance
+# Performance

-On my local 2017 MBP (2.9 GHz Intel Core i7, 16GB RAM) it can process around 10million msg/p/s with a latency of around 100 microseconds
+On my 2017 MBP (2.9 GHz Intel Core i7, 16GB RAM) it can process around 10million msg p/s with a latency of around 100 microseconds

-##Dump Heap
+## Dump Heap
 jmap -dump:format=b,file=<file-path> <pid>
 where
 pid: is the Java Process Id, whose heap dump should be captured